paulio11/P4-Squigl-Twitter-Clone/README.md

 - [GitHub](https://github.com/) - Repository hosting, commit history and project management with user stories.
 - [Heroku](https://heroku.com/) - Squigl is deployed to Heroku.
 - [Gitpod](https://www.gitpod.io/) - Used to write code and commit to GitHub.
-- [Lighthouse](https://developer.chrome.com/docs/lighthouse/overview/) - Testing of site performance.
+- [Lighthouse](https://developer.chrome.com/docs/lighthouse/overview/) - For testing of site performance and used to check if the website meets accessibility guidelines.
 - [Favicon.io](https://favicon.io/) - Creation of the favicon from an image.
 - [Chrome Dev Tools](https://developer.chrome.com/docs/devtools/) - Used to debug and test website responsiveness.
 - [Cloudinary](https://cloudinary.com/) - Hosting of images and other static files such as CSS and JS.